aws-samples/web-hosting-architecture-examples-for-china-region-terraform/README.md

     Note: If you would like to revise the name of DynamoDB tablles, please also revise this value in lambda codes.
     ```

-3. Revise cloudfront.tf, and add self-defined CNAME & certificates
+3. Revise cloudfront.tf, and add your CNAME & certificates

     ```
     # must have a SSL certificate ready in IAM before you add alias